 Please tune to the club’s Paddington repeater 147.025 (+600; CTCSS 91.5) from 08:00am for news, announcements and an official opening address.

 Check in between 8:00am and 10:00am to be in the draw for a WARS PowerPole Distribution Box kit.

-Currently the Sydney Harbour Ferry services operate over seven routes radiating from Circular Quay.
+Currently the Sydney Harbour Ferry services operate over eight routes radiating from Circular Quay.

 Maps and Timetables

 Detailed maps and timetables are available from the Transport NSW website (http://www.transportnsw.info).
 It is important to refer to the Sunday timetables as there is significant variation in the timing of operation from weekdays on most of the routes.

 Most of the ferry routes are reasonably short except for the F3 Parramatta River, where a full round trip from Circular Quay to Parramatta and back would occupy approximately 3 hours – or half of the total allotted time for the contest.
 Note that there are options to disembark at either Barangaroo or Cockatoo Island and return to the main harbour in a shorter time.
 A detailed inspection of the routes and some careful planning in order to alight at wharves closer to the city and join inbound vessels or undertake a portion of the journey before or after the contest time window, might be an option.

 The Opal card will provide the most cost-effective fare structure because of the $2.60 cap which card holders enjoy on Sundays.
 In addition the cap applies to not only the ferry fares but any other train, bus and light rail fares incurred on the day.

 For those who do not have an Opal card account already setup, unregistered opal cards can be purchased at a number of locations.
 These cards have a minimum value of $10 for non-concession cards or $2.60 for those who qualify for a concession.
 Consequently the purchase of the $10 card will leave a residual $7.40 for use on the transport system at a later date.